kdflint/alliance-ship/docs/install.md

 VirtualBox is an open source, general-purpose virtualizer for x86 hardware, targeted at server, desktop and embedded use.
 It allows you to run multiple operating system "boxes" within a single host.

 Vagrant works with VirtualBox to provide the virtual machine that will host Alliance on your local computer.

+Confirm this step is successful by locating the folder `VirtualBox VMs` inside your home directory or other default installation directory

 ### 3) Get the alliance code